PiggyPieInTheSky/StatsAD/docs/source/exp.chigira.rst

 It can be seen from the above that the two series are :math:`I(1)` and meet the prerequisite of cointegration.
 In fact, the series should be co-integrated with 1 cointegration vector given that the rank of :math:`\pmb{\alpha} \pmb{\beta}^\prime` is 1.

-We will now demonstratet the code to run Chigira cointegration test, then compare the results with Johansen.
+We will now demonstrate the code to run Chigira cointegration test, and compare the results with Johansen.

 >>> # import packages
 >>> import numpy as np